spidistudio/CV-Website/README.md

+# This is my personal CV website, which showcases my experience working in this field.

 ## About Me

-This is my personal CV website, which showcases my experience working in this field. <br>
 I started learning **HTML at 11 years old**, when I learned how to make a portofolio.
 Simple text, a link to my Youtube channel and school. <br>
 At 12 I started learning Python.
 At 13 I started learning C# and made some **3D computer and mobile games**. <br>
 At 14 I've started doing projects for other people using **Python automation**, web scraping and process automation.
 I've used various solutions such as **proxy rotation**, Selenium for automated browsing, **Google Maps API** for business info extraction...<br>
 Today, at 17 years old, I'm looking for more.
 More information.
 More knowledge.
 More experience. <br>
 Any project, idea or script you want done, I am willing to do and learn how to improve.

+## How to Use

+To set up and use this CV website, follow these steps:
+1. Clone the repository to your local machine.
+2. Open the `main.html` file in your browser to view the CV website.

 ## Terms of Use